Search: Advanced search

 What is a backyard breeder?

 Backyard breeding contributes to the unwanted companion animal population in the community.
-Uncontrolled breeding and overpopulation ultimately leads to the euthanasia of fit and healthy unwanted animals every year.
+Uncontrolled breeding and overpopulation inevitably leads to the euthanasia of healthy unwanted animals.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.